MrGamaRay/SQL-Analysis/README.md

-# Monthly Power Production by different
+# Monthly Power Production by different solar systems
 Using Python and Excel